ZW sex-determination system: In snakes

 Snakes' W chromosomes show different levels of decay compared to their Z chromosomes.
 This allows for tracking the shrinking of W chromosomes (analogous to the shrinking of Y chromosomes) by comparing across species.
 Mapping of specific genes reveals that the snake system is different from the bird system.
 It is not yet known which gene is the sex-determining one in snakes.
 One thing that stood out was that pythons show little signs of "W-shrinking".

 Boa and Python families are now known to probably have an XY sex-determination system.
 Interest in looking into this came from female family members capable of parthenogenesis, or producing offspring without mating.
 In 2010 a female Boa constrictor that produced 22 female offspring in this manner was found in the wild.
 By then it was presumed that such a pattern was produced by WW chromosomes.
 Python bivittatus and Boa imperator, similarly only produce female offspring; their genomes share male-specific single nucleotide polymorphisms identifiable by restriction enzyme digestion.
 Their chromosomal origins, however, differ: Python's XY are similar to other snakes' ZW, while Boa XY maps to microchromosomes in other snakes.
 The female-only pattern is in contrast to the ZW Colubroidean parthenogens, which always produce male (ZZ) offspring.

 In moths and butterflies

 In Lepidoptera (moths and butterflies), females can have Z, ZZW, or ZZWW.

 In schistosomes

 The family Schistosomatidae, commonly called blood flukes, are small parasitic flatworms dwelling in the blood vessels of the bladder, liver, intestines and other organs of birds and mammals.
 They are the only sexually heteromorphic family among the trematode class, and depend on remaining biochemically paired in copula to complete their life cycle.
 The heterogametic sex chromosomes in females of nine species of schistosomes were first described by geneticist Margaret Menzel and parasitologist Robert B. Short of Florida State University in 1960.
-The difference in the sex chromosomes was noted during the pachytene stage of meiotic prophase, when the chromosomes thicken and align with their homologous partner.
+The difference in the sex chromosomes was noted during the pachytene stage of meiotic prophase.